GokulNC/Indic-Wiki-Cloze-Test/README.md

 python3 src/generate_cloze.py hi output/hi/ner_list.json output/hi/articles/ output/hi/
 ```

+- This will write the individual article-level questions to `<output_folder>/cloze_set`
+- And consolidated final dataset to `<output_folder>/cloze_dataset.json`
+- You can control the parameters in [generate_cloze.py](src/generate_cloze.py) to decide the optimal size of dataset you want.

 <hr/>

 ## Misc

 ### To-Do
 - Match with NER categoires from [`Cross-lingual Name Tagging and Linking corpus`](https://elisa-ie.github.io/wikiann/) before firing a request to WikiData.
+  (Quick Analysis: Not much of overlap, so might not be that beneficial)
 - Doubtful: Run a bulk SPARQL query to get all names from each NER category instead of firing for each entity & category.
 (Hurdle: Timeouts)

 ### Future Ideas